Dalziel & Pow

 Proving their skill with big box and value, D&P did new concepts for Danish value furniture chain JYSK, as well as a wonderful education concept for French DIY Brand Leroy Merlin.

-Of course their most high profile work has to be their flagships for Primark in Boston and in Madrid Gran Via – probably the most amazing digital fashion flagship in the world.
+Of course their most high-profile work has to be their flagships for Primark in Boston and in Madrid Gran Via – probably the most amazing digital fashion flagship in the world.

 2016 was also a busy year; with a gorgeous new concept for O2 Mobile; a pioneering first Australia store for MRP; new concepts for Mamas and Papas and Danish fashion brand Pieces as well as a new hospitality concept for Oasis on London’s Tottenham Court Road.

 Just launched is their premium Emporium for Jigsaw, with both design and materials commensurate with the grand surroundings of the newly refurbished St James’ Market.
 In conjunction with Rockar they’ve also added a new digital showroom concept for Jaguar Land Rover in Westfield.
-Sitting alongside the best known fashion brands it’s designed to change how we shop for cars, making it more consumer friendly by demystifying the process.
+Sitting alongside the best-known fashion brands it’s designed to change how we shop for cars, making it more consumer friendly by demystifying the process.

 D&P didn’t end the year quietly either; launching Missguided’s first store (in Westfield), as they made the transition, bringing the online brand to life on the high street with a very social store.
 The concept is high impact, high volume and highly Instagrammable!
+With a new store now open in Bluewater, the volume is definitely turned up to show sassy character of the brand.

-Paris department store in Lima starts the 2017 off, with a review of the brand’s tone of voice, introducing a conversational tone and new, more playful concepts for the men’s, sport and home departments.
+Paris department store in Lima starts 2017 off, with a review of the brand’s tone of voice, introducing a conversational tone and new, more playful concepts for the men’s, sport and home departments.
 While back on home turf, we see the opening of Lululemon’s European flagship with its relaxing café area and concierge desk welcoming customers into the store.

 Absolutely first class as ever.